THE ROYAL CLIPPER

 The ship, which made her maiden voyage in June 2006 and was christened by celebrity lifestyle mogul Martha Stewart, even features a sprawling "piazza" area, inspired by classic European town squares, complete with boutique shops and street performers.
 It's even possible to get married on board, with the Crown Princess boasting her own wedding chapel.
 It's no wonder the ship has a crew of over 1,200 and generates enough electricity to power a small town every single day.

-THE ONE COLUMBIA
+THE ONE COLUMBA

 "This world is not round.
 It is a box."
 These famous words by Chinese shipping magnate CY Tung highlight how the invention of the standardised shipping container changed the course of history by making it so much cheaper, easier and safer to transport cargo between nations.
-Today, one of the most eye-catching container ships on the high seas is the ONE Columbia, the magenta-coloured vessel owned by Japanese company Ocean Network Express (ONE).
+Today, one of the most eye-catching container ships on the high seas is the ONE Columba, the magenta-coloured vessel owned by Japanese company Ocean Network Express (ONE).

 Before the dawn of the container age, transporting cargo was an expensive, time-consuming process.
 Armies of dock workers had to load cargo onto ships piece by piece, with crates and bags of many different sizes having to be carefully arranged, Tetris-like, on the vessels.
 Delays, damage and casual theft were a fact of life, much to the annoyance of a US trucking entrepreneur named Malcolm McLean.